-Be sure to review the health certificates of your pup’s parents prior to making an informed decision to bring a sweet, small Cavachon into your home.
+Avoid buying a cavachon puppy from a puppy mill or pet store.
+And be sure to review the health certificates of both of your pup’s parents prior to making an informed decision to bring a sweet, small Cavachon into your home.

 One interesting fact about crossbred puppies is that they sometimes demand a much higher price than either of their purebred parents.